-Strategic management is the formulation and implementation of the major objectives and projects, by an organization’s management on behalf of its shareholders (or owners).
-Typically the formulation process starts with an assessment of available resources, an industry analysis to asses the competitive environment in which the company operates, and an internal operations assessment.
-From this overall assessment a strategy is then created to achieve the desired goals.
+Strategic management is the formulation and implementation of major objectives and projects, by an organization’s management on behalf of its shareholders (or owners).
+Typically, the formulation process starts with an assessment of available resources, an industry analysis to assess the competitive environment in which the company operates, and an internal operations assessment.
+From this overall assessment, a strategy is then created to achieve the desired goals.
 Implementation of the formulated strategy seeks to steer and align the company with its main objectives.

 Components of Strategic Management

-Implementation includes deployment of an organization’s resources to meet the decided objectives.
+Implementation includes the deployment of an organization’s resources to meet the desired objectives.